ayushsom1/ayushsom1/README.md

 ## 👋 About Me

 Software Engineer at **Prossima Gen Technologies** with expertise in full-stack development using the **MERN stack**.
-Recent BTech graduate in Information Technology from **HBTU Kanpur** (CGPA: 7.5/10) with hands on experience in building scalable applications, AI integration, and automation solutions.
+Recent BTech graduate in Information Technology from **HBTU Kanpur** with hands on experience in building scalable applications, AI integration, and automation solutions.

 Passionate about creating efficient software solutions that solve real-world problems, with a particular interest in **AI/ML applications** and **automation workflows**.